 Ok, so Brussels Sprouts take awhile to prepare, I’ll give you that.
 But the pleasure of eating them was so worth it.
 It tickled me.
 Something I usually bought from a store had, in fact, grown in my very own garden.
 It’s like the day I discovered I could make my own powdered sugar from raw sugar instead of buying C&H. It was just cool.

-Harvest is the Cool of Fall
+Harvest in the Cool of Fall or Early Winter

 You can begin picking Brussels sprouts as soon as they’re 1-2 inches in diameter, firm and green.
 The best tasting sprouts will be those that develop on sunny days with cools nights.
 Fall is perfect for Brussels sprouts harvesting.
 However, as mentioned before, you can also harvest them in early winter if you’ve planted in the fall garden.

 To harvest them, simply twist them off the stalk.
 You can continue to harvest up until you have a hard frost.
 If you see a hard frost coming as winter begins, you can cut off the top growth of the plant.
 This will encourage the plant to finish maturing those sprouts already on the plant over the next few weeks.
 After they’ve plumped up, bring them all in at once to beat the freeze.